How to write a query letter: 12 essential steps.

 - brag about how wonderful and successful your book will be

-- belittle yourself or your book
+- belittle yourself or your work

 - apologize for not having impressive credentials or previous publications to list